daisy/ace/website/content/docs/report-json.md

  }
 }
 ```
+Where `earl:outcome` is based on the results for the individual tests.
+If any test failed, then the document is given a `fail` outcome.
+The `earl:result` property belongs to its parent `earl:assertion` and is relevant to that assertion's `earl:testSubject`.

+#### Test-level assertions
 An example of an assertion for an individual test is shown below.
 Note that it includes a location reference, a test description, and suggestions for remedying the issue.

 ```